It4innovations/hyperqueue/docs/deployment/worker.md

 Each worker can be in one of the following states:

 * **Running** Worker is running and is able to process tasks
 * **Connection lost** Worker lost connection to the server.
-Probably someone manually killed the worker or job walltime in its PBS/Slurm job was [reached](#time-limit).
+Probably someone manually killed the worker or the walltime of its PBS/Slurm allocation was [reached](#time-limit).
 * **Heartbeat lost** Communication between server and worker was interrupted.
 It usually signifies a network problem or a hardware crash of the computational node.
 * **Stopped** Worker was [stopped](#stopping-workers).